 2. Ventilation in your tent

 Besides light, tents are notorious for getting hot and stuffy.
-It’s the greenhouse effect but the internal condensation is your own sweat and breathe.
+It’s the greenhouse effect but the internal condensation is your own sweat and breath.
 If it’s damp or dewey outside then your tent will leak and feel wet inside.

 This is why you need a double skinned tent, with the top skin pulled right and not touching the inner layer.
 This allows air to circulate in the gap and stop condensation inside your tent.